KonanM/tser/README.md

 }
 ```

+## Can I print differences between classes of the same type?
+For now it is a feature that I'm not sure if I should make it part of the main library.
+You can find it here [print_diff.hpp](https://github.com/KonanM/tser/tree/master/test/print_diff.hpp).
+It ```tser::print_diff(o1,o2);``` only prints the differing parts of the objects, it would be good if I could get some feedback if this should be improved.

 ## How does it work?

 Internally the macro exposes a tuple of the members and the name of the members.
 It would also be possible to implement this manually for every type.